 Drink this: Frosé all day.

-When the Golden Mill opened in April, it didn’t just bring west siders more food options, it also added a great rooftop to the Front Range’s already stellar lineup.
-Boasting views of Table Mountain and the equally iconic Coors Brewery, the rooftop is the best seat in, or should we say on, the house.
+When the Golden Mill opened last year, it didn’t just bring west siders more food options, it also added a great rooftop to the Front Range’s already stellar lineup.
+Boasting views of Table Mountain and the equally iconic Coors brewery, the rooftop is the best seat in, or should we say on, the house.
 Besides the very on-trend food (Hot chicken sandwiches!
 Birria gorditas!
-Poke!), there’s two self-pour beverage walls serving 50 local craft beers, wines, cocktails, and more.
+Poke!), there’s a huge self-pour tap wall serving 50 local craft beers.

 Drink this: Come on, you know you’ve got to try something off that tap wall.